-The reservoir (dissipation) engineering [80] and the closely related coherent feedback [71] are considered as alternative approaches circumventing the necessity of a real-time data acquisition, signal processing and feedback calculations.
+The reservoir (dissipation) engineering [76] and the closely related coherent feedback [67] are considered as alternative approaches circumventing the necessity of a real-time data acquisition, signal processing and feedback calculations.
 In the context of quantum information, the decoherence, caused by the coupling of a system to uncontrolled external degrees of freedom, is generally considered as the main obstacle to synthesize quantum states and to observe quantum effects.
 Paradoxically, it is possible to intentionally engineer a particular coupling to a reservoir in the aim of maintaining the coherence of some particular quantum states.
 In a general viewpoint, these approaches could be understood in the following manner: by coupling the quantum system to be stabilized to a strongly dissipative ancillary quantum system, one evacuates the entropy of the main system through the dissipation of the ancillary one.
 By building the feedback loop into the Hamiltonian, this type of autonomous feedback obviates the need for a complicated external control loop to correct errors.
-On the experimental side, such autonomous feedback techniques have been used for qubit reset [56], single-qubit state stabilization [75], and the creation [35] and stabilization [64], [70][9] of states of multipartite quantum systems.
+On the experimental side, such autonomous feedback techniques have been used for qubit reset [52], single-qubit state stabilization [71], and the creation [31] and stabilization [60], [66][9] of states of multipartite quantum systems.

 Such reservoir engineering techniques could be widely revisited exploring the flexibility in the Hamiltonian design for QSC.
-We have recently developed theoretical proposals leading to extremely efficient, and simple to implement, stabilization schemes for systems consisting of a single, two or three qubits [56], [68], [46].
-The experimental results based on these protocols have illustrated the efficiency of the approach [56][9].
-Through these experiments, we exploit the strong dispersive interaction [87] between superconducting qubits and a single low-Q cavity mode playing the role of a dissipative reservoir.
-Applying some continuous-wave (cw) microwave drives with well-chosen fixed frequencies, amplitudes, and phases, we engineer an effective interaction Hamiltonian which evacuates entropy from the qubits when an eventual perturbation occurs: by driving the qubits and cavity with continuous-wave drives, we induce an autonomous feedback loop which corrects the state of the qubits every time it decays out of the desired target state.
+We have recently developed theoretical proposals leading to extremely efficient, and simple to implement, stabilization schemes for systems consisting of a single, two or three qubits [52], [64], [42][12].
+The experimental results based on these protocols have illustrated the efficiency of the approach [52][9].
+Through these experiments, we exploit the strong dispersive interaction [83] between superconducting qubits and a single low-Q cavity mode playing the role of a dissipative reservoir.
+Applying continuous-wave (cw) microwave drives with well-chosen fixed frequencies, amplitudes, and phases, we engineer an effective interaction Hamiltonian which evacuates the entropy of the system interacting with a noisy environment: by driving the qubits and cavity with continuous-wave drives, we induce an autonomous feedback loop which corrects the state of the qubits every time it decays out of the desired target state.
 The schemes are robust against small variations of the control parameters (drives amplitudes and phase) and require only some basic calibration.
 Finally, by avoiding resonant interactions between the qubits and the low-Q cavity mode, the qubits remain protected against the Purcell effect, which would reduce the coherence times.
-We have also investigated both theoretically and experimentally the autonomous stabilization of non-classical states (such as Schrodinger cat states and Fock states) of microwave field confined in a high-Q cavity mode [74], [85], [61][5].
+We have also investigated both theoretically and experimentally the autonomous stabilization of non-classical states (such as Schrodinger cat states and Fock states) of microwave field confined in a high-Q cavity mode [70], [81], [57][4].